The Ihara Zeta function for infinite graphs: Abstract

 \section{Abstract}

-We investigate (possibly uncountable) graphs equipped with an action of a groupoid and a measure invariant under this action.
-Examples include periodic graphs, fractal graphs and graphings.
+We put forward the concept of measure graphs.
+These are (possibly uncountable) graphs equipped with an action of a groupoid and a measure invariant under this action.
+Examples include finite graphs, periodic graphs, graphings and percolation graphs.
 Making use of Connes' non-commutative integration theory we construct a Zeta function and present a determinant formula for it.
-We show that our construction is compatible with convergence of graphs in the sense of Benjamini-Schramm.
-As an application we show that the Zeta function can be calculated by an approximation procedure if the groupoid in question is a sofic group.
-As special cases we recover all earlier corresponding convergence results.
-Along our way we also present a rather careful study of colored graphs in our setting.
-This study is based on inverse-semigroups.
+We further introduce a notion of weak convergence of measure graphs and show that our construction is compatible with it.
+The approximation of the Ihara Zeta function via the normalized version on finite graphs in the sense of Benjamini-Schramm follows as a special case.
+Our framework not only unifies corresponding earlier results occurring in the literature.
+It likewise provides extensions to rich new classes of objects such as percolation graphs.